CLR-MO/standard-coding/README.md

 -	a user's items
 -	mulltiple users' items?

 Plural tends to be the standard interpretation.
-To allow for possessive in a manner not ambiguous, a `z` is used where an `'s` would normally be used.  `z` is immediately recognized as awkward, forcing interpretation, which easily comes to be possessive.
+To allow for possessive in a manner not ambiguous, a `z` is used where an `'s` would normally be used.  `z` is immediately recognized as awkward, forcing interpretation.
-Using this convention, `s` is never used to indicate possession and can alwasy be expected to mean pluralization
+Using this convention, `s` is never used to indicate possession and can always be expected to mean pluralization

 The general format of naming is `{context_subject}_{primary_subject}` - a narrowing style.
 The pairing can still result in ambiguous cases
 -	`itemsz_id`